Plumber in Charlotte NC, Plumbers you can trust!

 Testing a Toilet for Leaks

-• If the overflow pipe has water running into it, adjust the fill valve until the water level stops around one inch below the top of the overflow tube.
+• If overflow pipe has water running into it, adjust fill valve until the water level stops around one inch below the top of overflow tube.

 • Put a few drops of food coloring in the tank to test the flush valve mechanism.

-• After about 15 minutes, check the bowl; if the toilet bowl water has changed color, the flapper or ball is leaking and should be replaced.
+• After about 15 minutes check the bowl, if toilet bowl water has changed color, the flapper or ball is leaking and should be replaced.

 Kitchen Plumbing Maintenance